braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 **Maupertuis and the Economy of Nature**

 Pierre Louis Moreau de Maupertuis, seeking to unify the laws of light and matter, proposed the Principle of Least Action in 1744.
-He defined “Action” as the product of mass, velocity, and distance ($ mvr $), and asserted that “Whenever there is any change in nature, the quantity of action necessary for that change is the smallest possible.”
+He defined “Action” as the product of mass, velocity, and distance ($mvr$), and asserted that “Whenever there is any change in nature, the quantity of action necessary for that change is the smallest possible.”

 For Maupertuis, this was proof of a wise Creator.
 A blind mechanism might be inefficient, but a divine Architect would surely operate with maximum economy.
 This teleological nature, where a particle seems to “know” its destination and chooses the optimal path, stood in stark contrast to the causal chains of Newtonian force.
 It introduced a “final cause” into physics, suggesting that the future state of a system determines its current trajectory.

-Maupertuis framed “Action” not merely as a physical quantity but as Nature’s “budget” or “fund” ($ fonds $).
+Maupertuis framed “Action” not merely as a physical quantity but as Nature’s “budget” or “fund” ($fonds$).
 He argued that nature saves up this quantity, treating action as a resource that must be expended sparingly.
 This economic metaphor was radical; it shifted the focus from the instantaneous push-and-pull of forces to a holistic assessment of the entire path of motion.
 The particle does not just react to the immediate force; it minimizes the cost of the entire journey.

 **The Dr. Akakia Scandal: Satire as Peer Review**